TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 -------------------------------------------

 The :file:`Sitemap.rst` contains the sitemap of the documentation.
-It is an almost empty file that is automatically filled by the Sphinx template.
+It is an almost empty file that is automatically filled during rendering.

 ..  code-block:: rst